MurmurationsNetwork/MurmurationsLibrary/README.md

 # Murmurations Library

+_This project is licensed under the terms of the GNU General Public License v3.0_

 This repo is for storing and curating Murmurations **fields** and **schemas**.

 Additions or modifications to library fields occur through pull requests to this repo.
 Issues can be used to discuss and propose updates or changes.